gvwilson/thirdbit/src/fiction/in-heck/index.md

 She didn't even climb trees except on a dare or when Sindy had taken her sketchbook and wouldn't give it back.

-Dangling beneath a copter bot that was clearly struggling with her weight was pretty much her worst nightmare.
+Dangling beneath a helibot that was clearly struggling with her weight was therefore the sort of thing that would happen to her in a bad dream.
-She struggled for a moment
-when its mechanical claws took her by the shoulders.
+She struggled and screamed for help when the bot's mechanical claws dug into her shoulders.
 After that,
-she grabbed the bot's wrists and shouted,
-"Put me down!
-Put me down!"
-while clinging as tightly as she could.
+she grabbed the bot's cold metal wrists and shouted, "Put me down!
+Put me down!" while clinging as tightly as she could.

-They zoomed over the highway.
+They zoomed over the Makers' road.
-To Maddy's surprise the bot headed for the Mire instead of Heck.
+To Maddy's surprise the bot headed straight for the Mire instead of turning toward Heck.
 Were they going back to Patient's lair?
-Dockety and the other bots had tried to salvage what they could, but the tentacled creature that lurked in the swamp had made visits too dangerous.
+Dockety and the other bots had tried to salvage what they could, but had returned empty-handed.

 As if on cue,
-something long and supple splashed in the river below.
+something long and angry splashed in the river below.
+She tightened her grip on the bot.
+Flying wasn't as bad a nightmare as the thing that guarded the swamp.

-A few moments later the bot began to descend.
+The bot began to descend a few minutes later.
 Down, down, down—there.
-A two-story cylinder of stained concrete stood a stone's throw from the riverbank.
+A two-story tower of stained concrete stood on a small rise of less-damp ground.
 Trees grew thickly around it,
-their branches intertwined to hide the tower from passers-by on the ground.
+their branches intertwined to hide the tower from passers-by.
-A fairy tale about a princess who had hit her thumb with a hammer and fallen into a hundred-year sleep in a tower surrounded by thorns flashed through Maddy's mind as the copter bot slowed, hovered, and dropped her.
+A fairy tale about a princess who had hit her thumb with a hammer and fallen into a hundred-year sleep in a castle surrounded by thorns flashed through Maddy's mind as the helibot slowed, lowered, hovered, and dropped her.